nestrr/flock-infra/README.md

 * We use Vercel to deploy the frontend.
     * Currently, Vercel prohibits organizations from deploying to Vercel on the Free plan.
 To work around this, the Terraform configuration currently points to a personal account's fork of the `flock-frontend` repository.
-To keep things synced, we use the Pull action is used to automatically create PRs whenever something is pushed to `flock-frontend/main`.
+To keep things synced, we use the [Pull](https://github.com/apps/pull) app to automatically create PRs whenever something is pushed to `flock-frontend/main`.
 * We use Hetzner to deploy the backend.
     * In the future: we will use Docker Compose to